tuckerisapizza/MuseSDKIntoVRChat/README.md

 I am not associated with Interaxon or the Muse corperation (whatever they go by these days).
 Most of the software used alongside this project is abandonware, and it isn't guarenteed to work.

+THANK YOU SO MUCH TO CHARLES (Creator of BrainFlowsIntoVRChat) for help with the math and supporting me!

 What you'll need:

 Muse MU-01 (2 charging ports)